 - if the person is arrested for a criminal offence, they must be informed of the reason for the arrest and of their right to counsel; and

 Immigration, Refugees and Citizenship Canada’s Enforcement Manual 12 – Search, Seizure, Fingerprinting, and Photographing further provides that a search will become detention when it constitutes an involuntary personal search.
-This is because the person cannot refuse to submit to the search and is not free to leave.
+This is because the person cannot refuse to submit to the search and is not free to leave the examination.
 A search of the baggage of a person seeking entry to Canada is not considered to be a detention, however, a full body search of a person is.
 As well, any delay in authorizing entry to Canadians, permanent residents or registered Indians, including a personal search conducted for immigration purposes, would constitute detention and the person would have to be advised of their right to counsel.

 R v.
 Taylor

 In the 2014 Supreme Court of Canada (“SCC“) decision addressing the right to counsel, R v.
 Taylor, 2014 SCC 50, the SCC excluded evidence in a criminal trial which was obtained at a hospital and during which the police made no effort to facilitate the accused’s right to communicate with a lawyer.